tevaughan/units/README.md

 # units: Header-only C++ Library for Physical Quantities

-Requiring C++-14 or later, the `units` library defines a [literal type](https://en.cppreference.com/w/cpp/named_req/LiteralType) vnix::units::dimval, which models a quantity that has physical dimension.
+Requiring C++-14 or later, the vnix::units library defines a [literal type](https://en.cppreference.com/w/cpp/named_req/LiteralType) vnix::units::dimval that models a quantity with physical dimension.

 In the present implementation, there are five fundamental dimensions: